annmcnamara/web-scraping-challenge/README.md

 ## Additional

 * Splinter was used to navigate the sites when needed and BeautifulSoup to help find and parse out the necessary data.
-* Pymongo was used for CRUD applications for your database.
+* Pymongo was used for CRUD applications for the database.
 For this project, the existing document is overwritten each time the `/scrape` url is visited and new data is obtained.
-* Bootstrap was used to structure your HTML template.
+* Bootstrap was used to structure the HTML template.

 ### Copyright